aig-group/sgd2020/README.md

 # sgd2020
-Code for Paper: Understanding Long-Range Memory Effects in Deep Neural Networks
+Code for Paper: Understanding Short-Range Memory Effects in Deep Neural Networks

 A demo for training with different mini-batch sizes is included.